-With a complex tapestry of civilizations that include ancient Greek temples, Roman ruins, and Norman castles, each one tells a tale about the island's diverse history.
+With a complex tapestry of civilizations that includes ancient Greek temples, Roman ruins, and Norman castles, each one tells a tale about the island's diverse history.

 Best Hotels in Sicily